TNH-Scholar Project Vision¶

 Design choices should:

-- Favor composability and clarity over short-term hacks.
+- Favor composability, clarity, and transparency over short-term hacks.

 - Respect that future maintainers (human and AI) will need to understand the intent behind the system.